Shruti-T/CloneScape/README.md

-# Error-By-Night
+# CloneScape

-An E-learning based project for an hackathon "Error By Night".
+An E-learning based website project for student submissions and management.